Presidency of Yamandú Orsi

 The presidency of Yamandú Orsi began on March 1, 2025, when Yamandú Orsi was inaugurated as the 43rd president of Uruguay.
 Orsi, a member of the Movement of Popular Participation – Broad Front, took office following his victory over the National Party nominee Álvaro Delgado in the second round of the 2024 general election.

 Background

 Campaign and election

-Orsi's candidacy for the Broad Front presidential primary for president of Uruguay in the 2024 election election was made official on December 8, 2023, during the party congress.
+Orsi's candidacy for the Broad Front presidential primary for president of Uruguay in the 2024 election was made official on December 8, 2023, during the party congress.
 In late February 2024, he resigned as Intendant of Canelones.
 He won his party's primary with 59% of the vote, and announced Carolina Cosse as his running mate for the general election.
 He was opposed to the two constitutional referendums put to the electorate on changes to the social security system and on allowing nighttime police raids.

 In the first round of the general election, the Orsi-Cosse ticket obtained 43.86% of the vote, securing a majority in the Senate.
 On November 17, Orsi participated in a presidential debate with the candidate of the National Party and Republican Coalition, Álvaro Delgado Ceretta.
 In the runoff of the election, Orsi won the presidency with 52.08%.